 Nate is one of the nation’s premier entertainers.
 With 23 years of experience, Nate seeks to entertain, mystify and intrigue his audiences.
 Never settling for second-best, he continuously fine tunes his craft and challenges himself to raise the bar.
 Nate provides professional entertainment that is nothing short of amazing.

-Nate’s centralized/stage performances feature illusions with objects viewable from 50+ feet away.
-When performing close-up, he entertains with various items such as cards, coins, bills and pens.
+Nate’s centralized/stage performances feature illusions and mentalism with objects viewable from 50+ feet away.
+When performing close-up, he entertains with various items such as cards, coins, bills, Rubik’s cubes and pens.
 He may even “borrow” a watch or ring from an audience member from time to time!
 Check out the magic videos page on this website to see Nate in action.

 Visit the Summon the Magician page of this website and provide the requested information.
 Nate will typically respond within 24 hours.

 “Strolling” or mingling magic involves the performer interacting up-close with the audience offstage.
 Audience members will enjoy illusions on a more personal level right in front of their eyes, and in some cases, in their own hands.
-Magicians are great ice breakers in social settings and are a useful resource in boosting office moral.
-Visit the Services Page for additional information or see “strolling magic.”
+Sleight of hand-of-hand entertainers are great ice breakers in social settings and are a useful resource in boosting office moral.
+Visit the Shows Page for additional information or see “strolling magic.”

 Absolutely!
 This adds a personalized element, which audiences find very entertaining.
 Imagine your guest of honor or company’s CEO called up on stage to act as an assistant or be the victim of some good old-fashioned pickpocketing!
 Nate can even incorporate names, corporate logos and slogans into the performance.